The cliché is that every day should be Earth Day.

 4. Collaboration.
 Cloud-based interaction is the latest among many new, Information Age opportunities for extraordinary collaboration.
 Where one or more stakeholders falter, new capacities to collaborate can occasion alternative means of problem-solving.
 Ideally, various challenges may be redefined and more effectively addressed.
 Through the Internet, power imbalances in local conditions can be redressed through collaboration across the world.

 5. Transparency.
 In a world of Google Maps and universal access to smartphones, there is no corner of the earth that can be plundered in the dark, out of sight.
 Basic information, let loose in a world of rising environmental consciousness, is transformative.
+Actionable transparency is being advanced by the ongoing adoption of global reporting standards by leading companies.

 6. Cities.
 One of the momentous changes in our time is the urbanization of the world.
 This presents momentous challenges.
 The mass movement from countryside to cities will be accompanied with rising expectations for motor vehicles, consumer goods, etc. There are also positive indicators.
 In an age of decentralization, cities are proving more politically adept and adaptive than regional and national governments in many aspects.
 So, too, the innovative engines of cities are being harnessed in new ways, such as the Rockefeller Foundation’s international crowdsourcing cities challenge.
 That effort will doubtless have after-effects, as various jurisdictions learn and adapt successful approaches.